RonanLegin/MLstripes4JWST/README.md

 - jupyter notebook: `pip install notebook`.
 - astropy: `pip install astropy`.
 - tensorflow: `pip install tensorflow`.
   - If you encounter issues on macOS with the installation of tensorflow, you can instead follow the instructions [here](https://developer.apple.com/metal/tensorflow-plugin/).
-If you have a Mac with the M1 chip, I would try creating a conda environment and installing all the packages in the following order:
+Specifically, if you have a Mac with the M1 chip, I would try creating a conda environment and installing all the packages in the following order:

     ```
     conda create --name mlstripes python=3.9